 Good venues for purchasing paper are Freestyle Photo, Adorama, Utrecht Art, and Talas (for the harder to find ones), Hobby Lobby, and, locally, well-stocked art supply stores.

 Print with either 15% lithium palladium chloride, potassium palladium chloride (potassium tetrachloropalladate) or sodium palladium chloride.
 Lithium palladium, which is the form of the metal specified for the Ziatype process, is available in a premixed 15% solution from Bostick & Sullivan.
-You can purchase sodium or potassium palladium from any of several suppliers, such as Artcraft Chemicals in Altamont, NY, and prepare your own solution in any strength.
+You can purchase sodium or potassium palladium from any of several suppliers, such as Artcraft Chemicals in Altamont, NY, and prepare your own solution in any strength (up to the 15% saturation solution).
 When preparing a palladium solution add half a gram of table salt for each gram of the metal salt before adding warm water (80° F to 90° F).
 If the salt is not added, the palladium will not go completely into solution.
 Prepare a 15% solution by dissolving 1 gram potassium palladium chloride and .5 gram sodium chloride in 5 ml warm distilled water.
 Top off to 6 ml.

 All of the chemicals required are readily available from a variety of suppliers in the United States, Asia and Europe.
 With the exception of muriatic acid, which is severely caustic and burns flesh and can scar or blind if splashed in the eyes, none of the chemicals are particularly dangerous unless grossly mishandled (that is, swallowed or inhaled).
 Adults capable of mixing up ammonium ferric ferrous oxalate should be able to handle muriatic acid safely.
+Citric acid is an alternative to muriatic acid, at least with lighter weight papers.

 Prepare solutions with distilled water.
 Distilled water is free of the chemical contaminates (including iron) and particulate matter found in tap water.